kostyanyc/eCommerceOnRails/README.md

 #Business Requirements

 * Admin Services
-  * Product Management
+  * Product Management - CRUD
-  * Category Management
+  * Category Management - CRUD
-  * Order Management
+  * Order Management - View Only
-  * User Management
+  * User Management - Create/View Only

 * Store Services
-  * Product Listing
+  * Product Listing - View Only
-  * Category Listing
+  * Category Listing - View Only
-  * Shopping Cart
+  * Shopping Cart - CRUD
-  * Order Placement
+  * Order Placement - Create Only

 # Technical Requirements
 The following is the list of services required to set up and run eCommerce on Rails project